Skip to main content

 @nexalis/scale

-Applies scaling transformations to GTS values using multiplier and adder attributes.
+Applies scaling transformations to dataPoints values using multiplier and adder attributes.
 This is useful for unit conversions, calibration adjustments, or normalization.

 Use Cases